-Kings College Hospital NHS Foundation Trust is developing a world-leading critical care centre, which will be the largest in Europe.
+Kings College Hospital NHS Foundation Trust has developed a world-leading critical care centre, which will be the largest in Europe.
 The centre is designed to transform the care of seriously ill and injured patients, and to care for patients with some of the most complex conditions.
 Not only will the new unit benefit patients, it will also create an excellent opportunity for staff in the unit to work with state-of-the-art technology, giving them more capabilities in enhancing patient care.
 Gemma, a critical care nurse who has been working in her unit since February 2017, describes how working at the trust has already benefitted her career.

 I decided to work within intensive care when I was training to become a nurse at Queen’s University in Belfast.
 During my training, I had a placement in a busy critical care unit; for me, at the time, nothing else compared to this experience.
 I qualified as a registered nurse four years ago and haven’t looked back since.